Two Conference Field Tours to be held on Monday 28th October

 At Mundulla Swamp and Jimmy’s waterhole There will be an opportunity to view the area from the perspective of a local who has known and loved the site since a very early age.

-To register for any of our wonderfully diverse and informative tours click here
+To register for the tours click here